Bone Marrow Aspiration and Biopsy

 • Will I be awake or asleep during the procedure?

 • Will I feel any pain during the procedure?
 If so, for how long?
-What can reduce the pain?

 • Can I take my usual medications the day of this procedure?
+If not, when can I restart my medications?

 • Will I need to avoid any activities after the procedure?
+If so, how long?

-• When will I learn the results?
+• When will I learn the test's results?

-• Who will explain the results to me?
-Will I need more tests if the results suggest cancer?
+• Could I need more tests if the results suggest cancer?

 Related Resources